INFLATING A GAY BALLOON

 However, once I was freed from the anti-gay-balloon faith community I had been serving for 5 years, I slowly untied the knot at the end of my balloon.
 And, as physics would have it, the built-up air immediately started pouring out.

-So why do I talk about this issue so much?
+So why do I talk about this topic so much?

 Because I haven’t been in a safe environment to do so until fairly recently.
 It is only natural, then, that things that have been floating around in my heart and head for years, and are now finally able to be expressed, would logically take up a good portion of the hot air streaming from my mouth (or, flowing through my fingers, if you will).

 To not expect that this would happen is to not fully understand my history.
 And most of you don’t fully know my history, and that’s okay.
-But now maybe you can appreciate the very practical reason why I talk about these issues so much.
+But now maybe you can appreciate the very practical reason why I talk about this so much.

 Because of the gay balloon.